shrianshChari/dotfiles/README.md

   - Save the file, exit the file editor, exit the terminal

 ### To-Do: ###
-- Change script to install NVM instead of just NodeJS
+- ~~Change script to install NVM instead of just NodeJS~~
 - Update Eclipse to install from snap or using their tarball
+- Test whether the snap packages work now

 ### Installed Packages: ###
 - [Atom](https://atom.io) (apt)